A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Introduction

 The aforementioned works also demonstrate the effective use of a CF-expansion within parameter inference procedures.
 In particular, the approaches provide an approximate Maximum Likelihood Estimator (MLE).
 Obtained numerical results showcase that: the proxy MLEs stays close to the true ones even when the step-size $\Delta$ is not too small; the CF-expansions outperform proxy methods based on Gaussian-type quasi-likelihoods. \cite{chang:11} provide analytical consistency and convergence rate results for the proxy MLE, and demonstrate good performance of their CF-expansion by clarifying the effect of the length of the expansion and of the fixed step-size $\Delta \in (0,1)$.
 In the context of Bayesian inference for SDEs, \cite{stra:10} utilise the expansion-based likelihood and show advantages over the Gaussian-type (Euler-Maruyama-based) likelihood.

-Critically, the development of CF-expansions in the literature is so far restricted to elliptic SDEs and does not cover hypo-elliptic ones, even though the latter are widely used in applications.
-This limitation is intrinsic, in the sense that available methods for elliptic SDE build upon steps that cannot be readily extended to the hypo-elliptic setting.
+Critically, the development of CF-expansions in the literature is so far restricted to elliptic SDEs {and a limited class of hypo-elliptic ones, e.g., with linear drift and constant diffusion coefficient \citep{bar:17, Hab:19}, thus general hypo-elliptic SDEs specified as (\ref{eq:hypo}) have yet to be covered} even though the latter are widely used in applications.
+Available methods for elliptic SDE build upon steps that cannot be readily extended to the hypo-elliptic setting.
 In brief, one limitation derives from the definition of the reference Gaussian density $q_\Delta (x, y; \theta)$ in the expansion relying on positive definiteness of its covariance matrix, when such a property is violated within the hypo-elliptic class (\ref{eq:hypo}).
 Our work develops a novel CF-expansion that covers both elliptic and hypo-elliptic SDEs in a unified framework.
 To this end, we consider a \emph{non-degenerate} baseline Gaussian density $q_\Delta (x, y; \theta)$ that is well-defined for both SDE classes, (\ref{eq:ellip}) and (\ref{eq:hypo}).
 We then construct a CF-expansion in the form of (\ref{eq:delta_expansion}) based on such a well-posed $q_\Delta (x, y; \theta)$.
 We emphasise that the error analysis is much more challenging in the hypo-elliptic setting than in the elliptic one, due to varying scales across the SDE co-ordinates.
 We manage to provide analytical error estimates for the proposed expansion by utilising a recent result on estimates of the transition density for degenerate SDEs \citep{piga:22}, thus theoretically validating our CF-expansion both within the elliptic and the hypo-elliptic classes of SDEs.

 Beyond the above-mentioned literature on CF-expansions for elliptic SDEs with fixed $\Delta\in (0,1)$, our work is also motivated by several recent developments in the area of parametric inference for hypo-elliptic SDEs, albeit in a \emph{high-frequency observation regime}, i.e.~$n \to \infty$, $\Delta=\Delta_n \to 0$, $n \Delta_n \to \infty$, together with an extra `design' condition on $\Delta_n$.
 Indicatively, \cite{dit:19, mel:20, glot:21, pil:24-II} propose contrast estimators, under the design condition $\Delta_n = o (n^{-1/2})$.
 The latter is weakened to $\Delta_n = o (n^{-1/3})$ and $\Delta_n = o (n^{-1/p})$, for a general integer $p \ge 2$, by \cite{igu:BJ} and \cite{igu:23}, respectively. \cite{igu:SPA} also treat a class of `highly degenerate' hypo-elliptic SDEs.